-Table 2-2 (continued) Compiler Manuals Product Name Title Description IRIS Power C IRIS Power C User's Guide Describes how to use IRIS Power C, a C compiler for developers who want to make efficient use of IRIX multiprocessors by executing parts of their programs concurrently.
-Fortran Fortran 77 Language Reference Manual Describes the Fortran 77 language specifications as implemented on the IRIS workstations.
-Fortran 77 Programmer's Guide Describes the implementation of Fortran 77 for IRIX and the IRIS workstations.
-POWER Fortran POWER Fortran Accelerator User's Guide Describes the features of the POWER Fortran Accelerator (PFA), a source-to-source preprocessor that allows you to run Fortran 77 programs on multiprocessor systems.
+Table 2-2 (cont inued) Compiler Manuals Product Name Title Description MIPSpro Fortran 90 Programmer's Guide Discusses the use of the MIPSpro Fortran 90 compiler, including run-time considerations, linking to other languages, optimization, and considerations for porting from Fortran 77.
+The optimization material covers the use of POWER Fortran 90, the multiprocessor parallel optimization tool.
+Fortran 90 Handbook Contains a complete reference to the ANSI/ISO standard for the Fortran 90 language.
+It contains hypertext links to the MIPSpro Fortran 90 Programmer's Guide allow you to look up the SGI implementation of optional features immediately.
 Pascal Pascal Programming Guide Describes the general syntax of the Pascal programming language, including data structures and program flow control.
 IRIX5 AXM Ada X/Motif Interface (AXI) Programmer Reference Manual Contains information about programming in the AXM environment, including the Ada preprocessor, the Statistical Analyzer, and interfaces to libraries written in other languages.
+IDO MIPSPro Assembly Language Programmer's Guide Describes the assembly language supported by the RISCompiler system, including its syntax rules.